Abby Eagleson, since 2000 (Studio alum)

 Corey Dunne, since 2018

 Corey is the Education Director at Studio East.
 Corey comes to the Studio with over 10 years of experience in children’s theater, having done everything from teaching, to directing, to building sets, and everything in between.
 She loves teaching theater and witnessing kids make discoveries about their characters and themselves!
 As a performer, some of her favorite roles include Maureen Johnson in RENT, Velma Von Tussel in Hairspray, and Poquito Tito in SkippyJon Jones in the Cirque de Olé.
-Corey holds a BA in Theater Education from Missouri State University, and is currently working toward an MFA in Arts Leadership at Seattle University.
+Corey holds a BA in Theater Education from Missouri State University, and an MFA in Arts Leadership at Seattle University.

 Court Huston (Studio Alum)